ApolloResearch/rib/README.md

 ### Pre-commit hooks

 A pre-commit hook is saved in the .pre-commit file.
-To use this hook, copy it to the .git/hooks/ folder and make it executable (i.e. `cp .pre-commit .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit`).
+To use this hook, copy it to the `.git/hooks/` dir and make it executable
+(`cp .pre-commit .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit`).